Asmojane/code-n-create/challenge_kaggle/README.md

 ### The CNN architecture includes:
 - Two convolutional layers with filters of sizes 32 and 64.
 - MaxPooling layers to reduce the spatial dimensions.
-- Fully connected layers to classify the output into one of 10 digit classes.
 - A Dropout layer to prevent overfitting.

-The model was trained using the **Adam optimizer** with **categorical cross-entropy** as the loss function.
-I also implemented a learning rate reduction strategy, which reduces the learning rate if the validation accuracy plateaus during training.
 The model achieved a high accuracy of **0.98867** on the validation set.